 A leaking roof is every homeowner’s worst nightmare.
 Not only do leaks cause discomfort and damage to your property, but they can also lead to respiratory health issues due to dampness and mold build-up.
 Regular inspection of your roof can help detect leaks before the problem advances.
 Call your professional roofing inspector.
 Most leaks will need a quick repair or part replacement.
 But once the damage spreads to the entire roof, you may need a complete roof replacement.

 To help you prevent further roof damage, we have rounded up some of the warning signs of roof leaks.
 Once you notice these signs, you need to hire a reliable roofing company to inspect your roof.
 This way, you will unearth other underlying issues, which might cause severe damage to your property.
 Here are the five common signs:

-1. There are Some Water Drips
+1. There are some water drips

 One of the interior signs of a roof leak is water drips from the ceiling.
-The drip doesn’t have to be continuous to cause damage.
+The drip does not have to be continuous to cause damage.
 Water can leak through the attic and into your ceiling, causing damp conditions.
 The water can also freeze and leak only when the ice begins to melt.
 This will often result in intermittent leaks even when it’s not raining.

 Chronic water drips and moisture issues can cause permanent damage to your roof.
 If there are poorly-jointed parts in the shingles or iron sheets, fixing the problem could be easier.
 However, if the leak is due to rust or a failing waterproof material, you may need a replacement.

-2. Spots on Exterior Walls
+2. Spots on exterior walls

 Damaged flashing is another roof problem that could be causing mold growth on the external walls.
 The flashing is designed to protect against leaks in corners and joints.
 Any issues with the flashing, such as looseness and cracks, could allow water to leak.
 Regularly checking the flashing after summer and winter helps solve any problems upfront.